DissonantVoid/DVs-Behavior-Tree/addons/DVs_behavior_tree/docs/(2) using addon.md

 | failure | failure |
 | running | running, start over and tick first child |

-Example: An NPC that deals with some fragile machinery is order.
+Example: An NPC that deals with some fragile machinery in order.
 As soon as a previously active machine turns off the NPC drops what she's doing and goes back to activating that machine.

 - **simple parallel**: Runs exactly 2 nodes at the same time, the firt is a leaf node and the second can be any tree node.
 When the first child returns success or failure the second child is interrupted and this returns first child status, unless delayed mode is active in which case this waits for the second child to finish after the first one has finished and returns the second child's status.